The Manifesto

 The FC instrument is an option I developed to address some of the shortcomings of the existing agricultural land preservation and/or transfer techniques I found available to me:

-- Agricultural Easements limit the use of land to agricultural activities, but do not directly provide for the necessary maintenance of that land to keep the agricultural potential viable.
-In most cases land that has been protected with this kind of easement will be managed and kept agriculturally productive.
-However, protected land that is not regularly managed will often grow into woods here in Maine.
-Once trees occupy the land that had been tillable at the time of the easement application, the amount of labor and investment required to turn the woods back to tillable land greatly reduces the potential that it would ever become tillable in its future due to a significant initial investment of money and/or labor to clear and re-till that land.
+In most cases land that has been protected with an easement limiting land use to agriculture will be managed and kept agriculturally productive by the land owner.
+However, any fields that are not regularly managed will quickly grow into woods here in Maine.
+Once trees occupy land that had been tillable at the time of the easement application, the amount of labor and investment required to turn the woods back to tillable land greatly reduces the value as farmland, and would require additional work/resources to become tillable in its future due to a significant initial investment of money and/or labor to clear and re-till that land.
+This could reduce the value of the land for the landowner, but it also reduces the total amount of tillable land in Maine, something the easement is meant to prevent.Many land trusts that hold agricultural easements monitor land use on protected property and note inadequate or prohibited practices on that land.
+But their ability to mandate land preservation work and/or pay for that work themselves if the land owner refuses to has not been meaningfully tested.

-If a lease agreement is not renewed or is terminated by the landowner, the investment in maintenance and improvement of the land remains with the property owner, who may not compensate the farmer for that improvement, and the farmer must find new land to continue their business, often of lesser productivity.
-Leased land works well when a farmer who already owns land is looking to expand, but it’s a difficult proposition when a farmer manages only leased land.
+• Land Leasing, even for little or zero annual rent, does not recognize that farmers must invest labor and materials to maintain/improve a tillable field or orchard (for example) to generate crops that can be sold for a profit.
+In many cases (especially in Maine) land available for leasing is not in productive condition to build a sustainable business.
+Therefore the farmer is forced to invest years of labor and materials to raise its productivity to a profitable level.If a lease agreement is not renewed or is terminated by the landowner, the investment in maintenance and improvement of the land remains with the property owner, who may not compensate the farmer for that improvement, and the farmer must find new land to continue their business, often of lesser productivity.
+Leased land works well when a farmer who already owns land is looking to expand, but it’s a difficult proposition when a farmer manages only leased land for their business.

-- In some cases land owners are willing to exchange personal services for access to land and housing, with or without additional monetary exchange.
+• In some cases land owners are willing to exchange personal services for access to land and housing, with or without additional monetary exchange.
 These services agreements can vary widely from simple farm maintenance up to business labor and/or home care for the land owner.
 Often, in exchange for the personal services provided, the land owner promises to bequeath the property upon their death to the farmer as if it were an inter-generational family farm.
-Because the entire property equity remains in the possession of the land owner until it is bequeathed there is always a threat of “disavowal” of the stated (even written) promise regardless of the services rendered, thus imposing an artificial value to the personal relationship.
+Because the entire property equity remains in the possession of the land owner until it is bequeathed there is always a threat of “disavowal” of the stated (even written) promise regardless of the services rendered, thus imposing an artificial power dynamic to the personal relationship.
 This can work beautifully for both parties in some cases, but because the equity transfer functions much like a mortgage arrangement the farmer is unable to immediately access any equity generated by their labor, while the landowner derives immediate benefit from the services provided.
-In addition the new farmer must be prepared to navigate probate as part of their land acquisition work.
+In addition the new farmer may need to be prepared to navigate probate as part of their land acquisition work.

 With the addition of a different idea of ownership and responsibility for agricultural land all of the above ideas can be combined to create much more flexible models for preserving farmland depending on the individual circumstances.
 Easements can still be applied to land that is actively governed by an FC.
 FC shares could be sold outright in a mortgage form.
-The FC may choose to lease land to a non-member as a way to reduce membership costs, much like an urban residential Housing Cooperative might lease street-level spaces to retail stores as a way of reducing annual membership maintenance fees.
+The FC may choose to lease land to a non-member as a way to reduce membership costs, much like an urban residential housing cooperative might lease street-level spaces to retail stores as a way of reducing annual membership maintenance fees.

 DEFINITION: